Learn about free on-demand learning

 How do we know when these commons symptoms mean that patients have one of these diseases?
 First, patients, family and friends realize there is a reason for their limitations.
 Second, because these are inherited diseases, genetic counseling will help people understand the potential risks for future children.
 Finally, appropriate activity, regular aerobic exercise, proper diet and use of supplements can help control symptoms.

-Updated August 2013.
-Written by Robert L. Wortmann, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2017 by Paul Sufka, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.